-When the Elections Office receives a voted mail ballot without the voter’s signature on the return envelope, the Elections Office is unable to count that mail ballot.
-However, California law allows voters another chance to correct their ballot up to 8 days after the election.
+When the Registrar of Voters receives a voted mail ballot without the voter’s signature on the return envelope, the Registrar of Voters is unable to count that mail ballot.
+However, California law allows voters another chance to correct their mail ballot up until two days before the election results are certified.
 These voters are notified by mail that they may:

-- Go to the Elections Office to sign the mail ballot return envelope in person, or
+- Go to the Registrar of Voters to sign the mail ballot return envelope in person, or

 - Complete and return an Unsigned Ballot Statement.

-If you received a letter from the Elections Office stating that your mail ballot return envelope was not signed, go to the Elections Office to sign your envelope, or complete and return one of the following forms:
+If you received a letter from the Registrar of Voters stating that your mail ballot return envelope was not signed, go to the Registrar of Voters to sign your envelope, or complete and return one of the following forms:

 - Unsigned Ballot Statement - August 31, 2021 Consolidated Mail Ballot Election [available soon]